etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md

 | documentTypeName    |`documentType.name`    |
 | grandTotalAmount    |`grandTotalAmount`     |

-!!!info
+!!!note
-    Note that the 'Property' field of this tab is handled with an Entity Mapping, this is like a Hiernate property.
+    The 'Property' field of this tab is handled with an Entity Mapping, this is like a Hiernate property.
-    So, you can navigate the entities related from here, e.g., the Business Partner name, we have it by accessing the entity 'businessPartner' and, then, adding the field that we want, name in our case.
+    So, you can navigate the entities related from here, e.g., the Business Partner name, we have it by accessing the entity 'businessPartner' and, then, adding the field that we want, "name" in our case.

   ![new-entity-fields.png](/docs/assets/developer-guide/etendo-rx/tutorial/new-entity-fields.png)